Context-Based Dynamic Pricing with Online Clustering: Pricing Policy and Main Results

 \begin{remark} \textbf{(Improving the regret for large $n$)} When $n$ is large, the first term in our regret bound $O(d^2 \log^2 (dT)/\min_{i\in[n]}q_i^2 )$ will also become large.
 For instance, if $q_i=O(1/n)$ for all $i\in[n]$, then this term becomes $O(d^2n^2\log^2(dT))$.
 One way to improve the regret, although it requires prior knowledge of $\gamma$, is to conduct more price exploration during the early stages.
 Specifically, if the confidence bound $B_{i,t-1}$ of product $i$ is larger than $\gamma/4$, in Step 4, we let the price perturbation $\Delta_{i,t}$ be $\pm \Delta_0$ to introduce sufficient price variation (otherwise let $\Delta_t$ be the same as in the original algorithm CSMP).
 Following a similar argument as in Lemma \ref{lemma:emp_fisher_info} in the supplement, it roughly takes $O(d \log (dT)/\min_{i\in[n]}q_i )$ time periods before all $B_{i,t-1}<\gamma/4$, so the same proof used in Theorem \ref{thm:main} appplies.
 Therefore, when $q_i=O(1/n)$ for all $i\in[n]$, the final regret upper bound is $O(dn\log (dT)+d\log T\sqrt{mT})$. \end{remark}

-\begin{remark} \textbf{(Relaxing the cluster assumption)} Our theoretical development assumes that products within the same cluster have exactly the same parameters $\theta_i$.
+{ \begin{remark} \textbf{(Relaxing the cluster assumption)} Our theoretical development assumes that products within the same cluster have exactly the same parameters $\theta_i$.
 This assumption can be relaxed as follows.
-Define two products $i_1,i_2$ as in the same cluster if they satisfy $||\theta_{i_1}-\theta_{i_2}||_2\leq \gamma_0$ for some positive constant $\gamma_0$ with $\gamma_0<\gamma/2$ (as earlier, otherwise they satisfy $||\theta_{i_1}-\theta_{i_2}||_2> \gamma$).
+Without loss of generality, let us assume all products have different $\theta_i$.
+Define two products $i_1,i_2$ as in the same cluster if they satisfy $||\theta_{i_1}-\theta_{i_2}||_2\leq \gamma_0$ for some positive constant $\gamma_0$ with $\gamma_0<\gamma/3$.
 Our policy in Algorithm \ref{alg:CSMP} can adapt to this case by modifying Step 2 to